Work at the Museum this summer!

 • Interest in and/or experience in event planning.

-• Computer literacy with Microsoft Suites, DropBox, social media platforms and Canva.
+• Computer literacy with Microsoft Suites, Dropbox, social media platforms and Canva.

 • Standard First Aid (by start of employment).